-In February 2021, the IASB issued amendments to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, to introduce a definition of "Accounting Estimates".
-The amendments clarify the distinction between changes in accounting estimates and accounting policies as well as the correction of errors.
+Amendments to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors correction of errors.
 Additionally, the IASB clarifies how entities use measurement techniques and inputs to develop accounting estimates.
 The amendments are effective January 1, 2023, with early adoption permitted.
 Management does not expect any material impact to the Company's consolidated financial statements upon adoption of these amendments.